jackjliew/ai-openscale/insight-timechart.md

   ![Time series chart detail](images/insight-time-detail.png)

 - ***Fairness***: Two of three Fairness features, Car Value and Area Code, met their set thresholds for approval.
 The third Fairness feature, Policy Age, was flagged for bias.
-You can also see the number of favorable outcomes (in this case percentages Approved vs. Denied) for an individual population in the features monitored for fairness.
+You can also see the number of expected outcomes (in this case percentages Approved vs. Denied) for an individual population in the features monitored for fairness.
 - ***Accuracy***: The Accuracy metric averaged 78%.
 - ***Avg.
 Reqs/Min***: On average, 300 records were processed per minute between 1:00 and 2:00 PM CST.
 The throughput is computed every minute, and its average value over the course of the hour is reported in the chart.